 They look into the crystal ball… They don’t eat the glass

 Traditional advisory services companies are not really advisory companies; they are research companies.
 They don’t give actionable advice, they provide “forward-looking information” based on research and the past performance of clients and other companies.
 In other words, they are in the “past and future” business.
-Anyone who has ever purchased a mutual fund has heard the phrase “past performance does not guarantee future results” and other “Safe Harbor” statements, yet it is these predictions based on past performance that enterprises rely on to make decisions, and they are finding that in an era of fluctuating economics and the rapid growth of disruptive technologies, the predictions are becoming less and less accurate and so are becoming less and less valuable.
+Anyone who has ever seen the best mutual fund apps or even purchased a mutual fund has heard the phrase “past performance does not guarantee future results” and other “Safe Harbor” statements, yet it is these predictions based on past performance that enterprises rely on to make decisions, and they are finding that in an era of fluctuating economics and the rapid growth of disruptive technologies, the predictions are becoming less and less accurate and so are becoming less and less valuable.
 Traditional advisory services “hide” these inaccuracies by issuing “revised estimates” essentially saying, “we got that one wrong folks, but now we’re right… until the next revision”.

 Being in the “past and future” business, these companies leave out the one place we actually do business… in the present.